telerik/winforms-docs/pivotgrid/populating-with-data/using-the-localsourcedataprovider.md

         '
 ````

 {{endregion}}

 * __ColumnGroupDescription__ - the data added to this description will be shown as columns headers in RadPivotGrid and RadPivotFieldList.
-The properties can be defined as PropertyGroupDescription, DateTimeGroupDescription, DoubleGroupDescription or you can create custom implementation of PropertyGroupDescriptionBase class.
-            Here's how to define the ColumnGroupDescriptions in your application: #_[C#] _
+The properties can be defined as PropertyGroupDescription, DateTimeGroupDescription, DoubleGroupDescription or you can create custom implementation of PropertyGroupDescriptionBase class.Here's how to define the ColumnGroupDescriptions in your application:

 {{source=..\SamplesCS\PivotGrid\PopulatingWithData\PivotGridUsingTheLocalSourceDataProvider.cs region=ColumnGroupDescriptions}}
 {{source=..\SamplesVB\PivotGrid\PopulatingWithData\PivotGridUsingTheLocalSourceDataProvider.vb region=ColumnGroupDescriptions}}